Kilmacrennan: Amenities

 A 1916 Remembrance Garden was opened to the public in 2016 to mark the centenary of the Easter Rising.
 There are three churches: a Catholic church and the Church of St Finian and St Mark Church of Ireland in the village itself, as well as a Presbyterian Church in the townland of Leiter about 3 km away.
 Kilmacrennan national school is also located beside the Catholic church.
 It has approximately 185 pupils.
 It opened in 2008.
 The previous national school, which opened in 1935, is across the road.

 Industry

-North West Aluminium manufacture and produce a large range of aluminium & pvc roofline trims.
-They won the Donegal County Enterprise 'Business of the year' award in 2008.
+Kytun is a local manufacturer; they produce aluminium roofing and ventilation products, and are notable for their large range of both aluminium & pvc roofline trims.

 Sport

 Kilmacrennan has a soccer club called Kilmacrennan Celtic, founded in 1977 and formerly known as Lurgy Celtic.
 They have a senior and reserve team in the Donegal League and also have underage teams from u-8 level to u-18 level.